 There are plenty of dive locations available with opportunities for any level of diver.
 It is also an ideal destination for both scuba divers and spearfishing alike, providing a huge underwater environment to explore.

 Popular sites include broken island and the pigeon, although there are also a number shipwrecks to investigate or dive including the SS Wairarapa.
 In the third worst shipwreck in New Zealand waters, 121 lives were lost when the Union Steam Ship Company steamer Wairarapa struck Miners Head, on the northern tip of Great Barrier Island.
 She is now broken up and has become part of the reef, resting a depths approximately 15m deep.

 Once this experience has been confirmed, changed are at the discretion of the experience provider and arranged directly with them according to their policy.

 For your safety, this experience is weather dependent.

-Please bing your swimsuit, towel, sun block, camera and something warm to wear after diving.
+Please bring your swimsuit, towel, sun block, camera and something warm to wear after diving.

 This experience takes place at Great Barrier Island.